Signed in as:

 Holistically-raised pet $299 to $599

 Fees for holistically-raised pets are higher bcause it costs more to feed them, we keep them longer, and we put extra handling into them.
-We do this becauase we know the holistically-minded adopter appreciates a well-rounded pet and will continue the level of care we provide.
+We do this because we know the holistically-mindedadopter appreciates the extra care and will continue the level of care we provide.

 Sage was living on the streets in Mexico when I found her.
 Sage checked out as healthy, got her shots and was adopted by a family who vowed to love her forever.